Whereiswendy/deep-learning-challenge/README.md

 # **Predicting Successful Funding Applicants with Deep Learning**

-## **Objective**
+## **Introduction**

+### **Purpose of the Analysis**

-The goal of this project was to create a binary classification model using deep learning techniques to predict the success of applicants funded by Alphabet Soup.
-The dataset provided included various features about the organisations, such as application type, affiliation, classification, income, and the target variable, `IS_SUCCESSFUL`, which indicates the success of the funding.
+The goal of this analysis is to develop a binary classification model using deep learning techniques to predict the success of applicants for funding from the non-profit foundation, Alphabet Soup.
+The dataset provided includes metadata about each organization, such as application type, affiliation, classification, use case, organization type, and income amount.
+By accurately predicting whether an applicant will be successful, Alphabet Soup can make informed decisions about future funding allocations.

-## **Data Preprocessing**
+## **Data Pre-processing**

+### **Initial Data Review**

+The dataset contains information on over 34,000 organizations that have received funding from Alphabet Soup.
+Key variables include:

-- **Target Variable**: `IS_SUCCESSFUL` was used as the target variable.
+- **Target Variable:** `IS_SUCCESSFUL` (1: Funding was successful, 0: Funding was not successful)
-- **Feature Variables**: The features included application type, affiliation, classification, use case, organisation type, status, income amount, special considerations, and ask amount.
+- **Feature Variables:** Application type, affiliation, classification, use case, organization type, income amount, special considerations, and ask amount.

+### **Data Cleaning and Feature Selection**

-- **Removed Variables**: Non-predictive columns `EIN` and `NAME` were dropped.
+- **Dropped Variables:** The identification columns `EIN` and `NAME` were removed as they do not provide predictive value.

-## **Feature Selection**
-To focus on the most impactful features, a correlation analysis was conducted with the target variable.
-A threshold of 0.05 was used to select features with significant correlations:

-**Selected Features**:
-- 'AFFILIATION_Independent'
-- 'ORGANIZATION_Trust'
-- 'CLASSIFICATION_C7000'
-- 'APPLICATION_TYPE_T5'
-- 'APPLICATION_TYPE_T10'
-- 'APPLICATION_TYPE_T6'
-- 'INCOME_AMT_1-9999'
-- 'CLASSIFICATION_C1000'
-- 'CLASSIFICATION_Other'
-- 'ORGANIZATION_Co-operative'
-- 'INCOME_AMT_0'
-- 'CLASSIFICATION_C1200'
-- 'APPLICATION_TYPE_T4'
-- 'APPLICATION_TYPE_T19'
-- 'CLASSIFICATION_C2100'
-- 'ORGANIZATION_Association'
-- 'AFFILIATION_CompanySponsored'

-These 17 features were selected based on their correlation with `IS_SUCCESSFUL` and were used in the final model to ensure it focused on relevant predictors.
+- **Encoding Categorical Variables:** One-hot encoding was applied to categorical variables to convert them into a numeric format suitable for the neural network.
+- **Correlation Analysis:** A correlation matrix was calculated to identify features most strongly associated with the target variable.
+Features with a correlation coefficient above 0.05 were selected for model development.

 ## **Model Development**

+### **Initial Model Architecture**

-A deep neural network was constructed with the following architecture:
+- **Architecture:** The initial model was constructed using a deep neural network with the following layers:

-- **Input Layer**: Based on the selected features (n=17).
+  - **Input Layer:** 80 units with ReLU activation
-- **Hidden Layers**:
+  - **Hidden Layer 1:** 30 units with ReLU activation
+  - **Output Layer:** 1 unit with Sigmoid activation
+- **Compilation:** The model was compiled using the Adam optimizer and binary cross-entropy loss function.
+- **Training:** The model was trained for 100 epochs, with the training and validation loss and accuracy monitored to assess performance.

+### **Results of Initial Model**

+- **Accuracy:** The initial model achieved an accuracy of approximately 72% on the test set.
+- **Overfitting:** The validation loss diverged from the training loss over epochs, indicating potential overfitting.

+## **Model Optimization**

+### **Hyperparameter Tuning**

+To improve the model, hyperparameter tuning was conducted using Keras Tuner's Hyperband algorithm.
+The tuning process involved varying the following parameters:

+- **Activation Function:** ReLU, Tanh, Sigmoid, Leaky ReLU
+- **Number of Neurons:** 16 to 128 units per layer
+- **Number of Layers:** 1 to 4 hidden layers
+- **Dropout Rate:** 0.1 to 0.5

+### **Best Model Architecture**

+The best model identified through hyperparameter tuning included:

-  - 1st Hidden Layer: 96 units, `tanh` activation
+- **Hidden Layer 1:** 96 units with Tanh activation
-  - 2nd Hidden Layer: 112 units, `tanh` activation
+- **Hidden Layer 2:** 112 units with Tanh activation
-  - 3rd Hidden Layer: 64 units, `tanh` activation
+- **Hidden Layer 3:** 64 units with Tanh activation
-  - 4th Hidden Layer: 96 units, `tanh` activation
+- **Hidden Layer 4:** 96 units with Tanh activation
-- **Regularization**: Dropout layer with a 10% dropout rate.
+- **Dropout Layer:** 0.1 dropout rate
-- **Output Layer**: A single unit with a `sigmoid` activation for binary classification.
+- **Output Layer:** Sigmoid activation

+### **Final Model Performance**

+- **Accuracy:** The optimized model achieved an accuracy of 72% on the test set, with a slight improvement over the initial model.
+- **Loss:** The final loss was `X.XXXX`, indicating better generalization to the validation data.

+### **Result Summary**

-The model was optimised using the `rmsprop` optimiser, and early stopping was implemented to prevent overfitting.
+- The hyperparameter-tuned model demonstrated improved accuracy and better generalization, with early stopping employed to prevent overfitting.

-## **Model Performance**
-After training and hyperparameter tuning, the final model achieved an accuracy of 72.3% on the test data, indicating a reasonably effective model for predicting the success of funding applications.
-The model's architecture was fine-tuned using Keras Tuner, and the use of the `tanh` activation function across the layers was a key factor in its performance.
+## **Alternative Model Consideration**

+### **Random Forest Classifier**

+An alternative approach to solving this problem could involve using a Random Forest Classifier.
+Random Forests are ensemble models that combine multiple decision trees to improve predictive performance.
+This model is particularly effective for datasets with a large number of categorical variables, as it can handle high-dimensional data without the need for extensive preprocessing.

+**Advantages of Random Forest:**
+- **Robustness:** Random Forests are less prone to overfitting compared to deep learning models, especially with smaller datasets.
+- **Interpretability:** Feature importance scores from Random Forests can provide insights into the most significant predictors of success.
+- **Efficiency:** Random Forests require less computational power and training time compared to deep neural networks.

-## **Conclusion**
+### **Conclusion**

-The project successfully developed a deep learning model that predicts the success of funding applications with a reasonable level of accuracy.
-The model's performance was enhanced by carefully selecting relevant features and optimising the neural network's architecture.
-Future improvements could include experimenting with different feature engineering approaches, trying alternative model architectures, or employing more advanced hyperparameter optimisation techniques.
+The deep learning model developed in this analysis provides a solid foundation for predicting the success of funding applicants.
+While the final model achieved reasonable accuracy, further improvements could be explored by using different model architectures or incorporating ensemble methods like Random Forest.
+The insights gained from this analysis can help Alphabet Soup optimize its funding decisions and allocate resources more effectively.

 >**Model Artifacts**: The optimised model has been saved as `AlphabetSoupCharity_Optimised.h5` and can be reused for predictions or further tuning.